 A Look at the Biblical Calendar

-They were to rest on the Sabbath, so there is forty-eight days (four weeks times 12 months).
-For the missing days we need to look to the feast days, I will use Leviticus 23.
+They were to rest on the Sabbath, so there are forty-eight days (four weeks times 12 months).
+For the missing days, we need to look to the feast days, I will use Leviticus 23.
 These had a “no work” or “no regular work” day associated with them.

 - Unleavened Bread – one at the beginning and the end